Here is a collection of frequently asked questions at Voyage, separated by topic.

 How do I update my automated response messages (e.g. when a consumer texts “Help”)?

 Go to your “Settings” Tab on your homepage.
-From here, you can edit your automated responses.
+Then go to "Campaigns.
+On this page, look for the "HELP Reply message field where you can edit your automated help response.

 Some customers are seeing the pop-up again, even though they already subscribed.
 Can we hide the pop-up for them?